clastix/kamaji/docs/content/reference/benchmark.md

 ## Infrastructure

-The benchmark has been issued on a Kubernetes cluster backed by Elastic Kubernetes Service used as an Admin cluster.
+The benchmark has been issued on a Kubernetes cluster backed by Elastic Kubernetes Service used as Management Cluster.

 Two node pools have been created to avoid the noisy neighbour effect, and to increase the performances: